MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Direction.md

 > [!CAUTION]
 > This enum is still in pre-release.
 Its signature may change or it may be removed in future releases.

-Represents a direction for expressing relative position or facing.

 ## Constants
 ### **down**
 `down = "down"`

-Represents an object located or facing in the down (z - 1) direction.
 ### **east**
 `east = "east"`

-Represents an object located or facing in the east (x + 1) direction.
 ### **north**
 `north = "north"`

-Represents an object located or facing in the north (z - 1) direction.
 ### **south**
 `south = "south"`

-Represents an object located or facing in the south (z + 1) direction.
 ### **up**
 `up = "up"`

-Represents an object located or facing in the up (z + 1) direction.
 ### **west**
 `west = "west"`

-Represents an object located or facing in the west (x - 1) direction.